microsoft/PowerApps-Samples/dataverse/webapi/C#/SingleTenantS2S/README.md

 This program uses an app registration in Microsodft Azure, specified in the App.config file, to authenticate the Application User and invoke a Web API request.
-Use of a client secret associated with the app registration allows for a non-interactive authentication flow which can be used in a service-to-service scenario.
+Use of a client secret associated with the app registration allows for a non-interactive authentication flow which can be used in a server-to-server scenario.

 ### Setup

-Setup includes creating an Azure app registration, an Application User, and assigning that user a role in your environment.
+Setup includes creating an Azure app registration with client secret, an Application User, and assigning that user a role (that can read accounts) in your environment.

+Follow the instructions in the topic [Use single-tenant server-to-server authentication](/power-apps/developer/data-platform/use-single-tenant-server-server-authentication)

 ### Demonstrate

 - Use of the Microsoft Authentication Library (MSAL) for web service authentication
-- Use of an Application User, and app registration with client secret for authentication
+- Use of an Application User and app registration with client secret for authentication
 - Web client configuration
 - Web API bound function invocation and web service response parsing

 ### Clean up

-Manually delete the Application User and Azure app registration.
+In Power Apps, delete the Application User from your environment.
+In the Azure portal, delete the app registration.